Roy Greenslade and the IRA: N.I coverage scrutinised - Press Gazette

 “I did nothing more than the scores of journalists who keep their political views to themselves.
 My opinions did not affect my journalistic work, nor did they affect my university teaching.
 As many of my more attentive students would surely recall, I was open about being a republican.”

-1 thought on “Roy Greenslade and IRA: Northern Ireland coverage scrutinised as Guardian apologises”
+5 thoughts on “Roy Greenslade and IRA: Northern Ireland coverage scrutinised as Guardian apologises”

-I was fired by my boss and was jobless for a few months than my buddy told me about this site to do work.
-Within a month I am able to earn handsome package.
-For more detail visit …… .earn75.com